What is a cover letter?

 Closing paragraphs: Restate your interest in the position and mention your availability for an interview.
 Say that you’ll contact them within a week if you don’t hear back about your application.
 Finally, thank the employer for their time and consideration.

-Here’s how to fill in each section of your cover letter to make a job application that’s sure to impress even the pickiest HR manager:
+Here’s how to fill in each section of your cover letter to make a job application letter that’s sure to impress even the pickiest HR manager:

 1. List your name and contact details